Sairakshith99/Drive-Focus/README.md

 1. Real-time monitoring: The system continuously monitors the driver's behavior and alerts them when they show signs of drowsiness, fatigue, or distraction.

-2. Facial recognition: The system detects the driver's face and tracks their eye movement and facial expressions to assess their level of attentiveness.
+2. Facial recognition: The system detects the driver's face and tracks their facial expressions, specifically eye and mouth movements to assess their level of attentiveness.

 3. Audio alerts: The system alerts the driver by sounding an alarm when they show signs of drowsiness or fatigue.